spyroot/idrac_ctl/README.md

         }
 ]
 ```
 Set BIOS boot in one shot.
-In this setting on reboot, we will boot from CDROM when installation is complete.
+In this setting on reboot, we will boot from CD-ROM when installation is complete.
 BIOS will boot OS from the default location. i.e., whatever is first on the list.

 ```bash